 There’s no rigid age at which we must retire and the right time for you to stop work will depend very much on your individual circumstances.

-Here, we look at when you can access your pension, and how when you take it can affect how much you get in retirement.
+Here, we look at when you can access your pension, and how when you take it can affect your retirement income.

 When can I retire?